griffda/PROCESS-/documentation/proc-pages/eng-models/tf-coil.md

 $$

 <p style='text-align: justify;'>
-This approximation is however not exactly true in Tokamaks, as discrete coils sets are used for obvious reasons.
+This approximation is however not exactly true in Tokamaks, as discrete coils sets must be used.
 Current discontinuity in the toroidal direction induces field variation vertical and toroidal direction (ripple), changing the needed \( I_\mathrm{TF}^\mathrm{tot} \) to provide the wanted toroidal field intensity at plasma centre.
 </p>

 ## TF coil inboard mid-plane geometry

 <p style='text-align: justify;'>
-This section describes TF coil inboard leg geometry of the cross-section defined by z=0.
+This section describes TF coil inboard leg geometry of the cross-section defined by z=0 (mid-plane).
 Setting precisely this geometry is crucial as it directly impacts both the TF structural property and the allowable current in the coil.
 As the design of resistive and superconducting coil are different, they are described separately.
 </p>

 ### Superconducting coil geometry